In this article, Swami Satchidananda answers questions about Yoga and vegetarian diet.

 When you reach that level, you don’t have to worry about right food or wrong food because it’s not going to affect you—you have already gone beyond the body and mind.
 That is why some scriptures say that when you rise to a certain level you are not controlled by the doing or not doing, the right or wrong.
 To a realized person, where are the do’s and don’ts?
 But, if you have not reached that level of God-realization, don’t use “non-vegetarian” saints as an excuse for you not to follow certain disciplines.

-Further resources: The Healthy Vegetarian by Swami Satchidananda
+Further resources: The Yoga Way by Swami Satchidananda